What is pancreatic cancer?

 In general, pancreatic cancer forms in the exocrine cells.
 Unfortunately, these tumors do not secrete hormones and do not cause signs or symptoms.
 This makes it hard to diagnose this type of cancer early.
 For most patients with exocrine pancreatic cancer, current treatments do not cure the cancer.

 Sometimes cancer forms in the neuroendocrine pancreatic cells which cause pancreatic neuroendocrine tumors (these are also known as islet cell tumors).
 These tumors often do respond to treatment.

 Why get treatment at the University of Michigan Comprehensive Cancer Center?

-The U-M Pancreatic Cancer Center defines the clinical paradigm of care; leads the nation in the approach to tumors; and sets the guidelines and standards now being used around the world.
+The U-M Pancreatic Cancer Clinic defines the best approach to care; leads the nation in the approach to tumors; and sets the guidelines and standards now being used around the world.

 - World-class Techniques: We are pioneering a simple blood test that can be used to perform an entire clinical trial in three weeks.
 This enables the detection of pancreatic cancer at its earliest stages, before development of invasive cancer, and serves as an efficient sample in identifying effective drug therapy.

 - Early detection: Through genetic testing, we can now determine risk -- within in a 40-50 percent success rate -- in patients with a family history of pancreatic cancer who have not yet developed the disease.
 Looking ahead, we are committed to increasing the early detection of risk to 100 percent accuracy.

 - Treatment: We are personalizing drug therapies to patients by cultivating and sequencing their circulating tumor cells in the lab, cataloguing the full host of gene mutations (out of 63 possible) and treating those tumor samples with various drugs.
 This enables us to identify the most effective drug therapy prior to prescription.